The List Square Coloring Conjecture fails for bipartite planar graphs and their line graphs: Solution to Problem : Cubic bipartite graphs and prisms

 The following theorem completely solves Problem~\ref{prob:k:Kim-Park-2015-Bipartite} by showing that if Problem~\ref{prob:Kim-Park-2015-Bipartite} would be true, then $k$ must be precisely $2$ (recall that total graphs $T(G)$ are square of subdivision graphs $S(G)$ with girth at least $6$ when $G$ is a simple graph). \begin{thm} \end{thm} \begin{proof} {Let $n$ be a positive integer.
-Let $G$ be a cubic bipartite graph with vertices $x_i$ and $y_i$, and edges $x_{i}y_{i-2}$, $x_iy_i$, $x_{i}y_{i+1}$ where $i\in Z_n=\{1,\ldots, n\}$.
+Let $G$ be a cubic bipartite graph with vertices $x_i$ and $y_i$, and edges $x_{i}y_{i-2}$, $x_iy_i$, $x_{i}y_{i+1}$ where $i\in \mathbb{Z}_n=\{1,\ldots, n\}$.
 It is easy to check that $G$ has no cycle with size $4$.
-For the case $n=8$, the graph $G$ is illustrated in Figure~\ref{16A}
+For the case $n=8$, the graph $G$ is illustrated in Figure~\ref{CubicBipartiteGirth6} by Hamiltonian cycle $y_{1}x_1y_{2}x_2\cdots y_nx_n$ (anti-clockwise order).